 Looking after your mental health during the COVID-19 pandemic

-Right now, it's a challenging and unsettling time for people across the world.
-As we rapidly adapt to new ways of life, it's important to practice self-care, check in with others and stay physically distant but socially close.
+As COVID-19 is an ever-evolving situation, it's important to practice self-care, check in with others and remain physically distant but socially close.
 Below is a list of mental health resources we've compiled to help you maintain mental health and wellbeing.

 Do you need help now?

-- If you need urgent help, call triple zero (000)
+- If you or someone you know is in immediate danger, call triple zero (000)

 - Lifeline, who provide 24-hour crisis counseling, support groups and suicide prevention services.
 Call 13 11 14.